Mika Biereth: Monaco

 On 11 January 2025, Biereth signed a four-and-a-half-year contract with Monaco.
 The transfer fee was reported as €13 million, with an additional €2 million in potential add-ons.
 On 25 January, Biereth scored his first goal for the club when he scored the second goal of a 3–2 win over Stade Rennais.
 A week later on 1 February, Biereth scored his first senior hat-trick in just eight minutes in a 4–2 win over Auxerre.
-Two weeks later on February 15, he scored another hat-trick in a 7–1 win against Nantes.
-On February 28, Mika scored his third senior hat-trick on a 3–0 win over Stade de Reims.
+Two weeks later on 15 February, he scored another hat-trick in a 7–1 win against Nantes.
+On 28 February, Mika scored his third senior hat-trick on a 3–0 win over Stade de Reims.
 In netting his third hat-trick, he became the first player to reach the ten-goal mark in the 21st century with so few matches played.
 He is also the first player to play three Ligue 1 home games with at least three goals scored since Thadée Cisowski with Racing in 1956 and the first Monegasque since Delio Onnis to score three hat-tricks in one season.

 International career

-Born in England, Biereth is of Danish-German descent through his father, although the Danish coach incorrectly attributed this to his Bosnian Serb mother.
+Born in England, Biereth is of Danish-German descent through his father, although Danish coach Lars Knudsen incorrectly attributed this to his Bosnian Serb mother.
 He represented Denmark at under-19 level.
 He was first called up by Denmark U19 in September 2021, and made his debut for the team in a 2–0 away win over Northern Ireland U19 on 6 October 2021.
 In March 2023 he was called up by Denmark U21 and in March 2025 by the senior national team.
 Besides Denmark, he also would have been eligible to represent Germany, England, Bosnia and Herzegovina and Serbia.